 Platelet Rich Plasma PRP Skin Infusion

 Through a simple yet innovative cosmetic dermatology procedure, superior nonsurgical facial rejuvenation results have become a reality with platelet-rich plasma (PRP) injections.
 Leveraging the patient’s own natural healing abilities, platelet-rich blood plasma can produce impressive cosmetic benefits for the skin.
 The procedure has wide application, from facial rejuvenation to hair loss and even in the treatment of injuries, as plasma provides dense nutrients for area cells to thrive.
-Dr. Diane Walder and her colleagues of Miami, FL offers their dermatology patients PRP injections as a standalone procedure or in addition to other aesthetic services for cosmetic correction.
+PRP injections are offered as a standalone procedure or in addition to other aesthetic services for cosmetic correction.